pmocz/pmocz/README.md

 💥 I am a computational scientist and software engineer, experienced in developing multi-physics simulation algorithms for advanced heterogeneous computing architectures.
 I like to develop scientific software for computational fluid dynamics, astrophysics, and plasma physics.

-📝 I also blog about simulation methods, accessible at the undergraduate level, using Python, which you can find here: [https://philip-mocz.medium.com](https://philip-mocz.medium.com)
+📝 I also blog about simulation methods, accessible at the undergraduate level, using Python, that can be found here: [https://philip-mocz.medium.com](https://philip-mocz.medium.com)

 👉 Follow me on:
 <div class="grid" align="center">